wp-plugins/mobile-client-detection-plugin/readme.txt

 = Does this plugin have any options ? =
 There’s currently 2 options:
-$general_only = true/false – return only 'mobile' or 'desktop' instead of detail info
+$general_only = true/false – return only 'mobile', 'desktop' or 'tablet'
 $footer_output = true/false – append output to footer (good for testing purposes)

 The next version might add settings to the admin panel…